Fabian-G/quest/docs/configuration.md

 # High urgency and high priority results in a high quest-score.
 # DEFAULT: empty (therefore disabled)
 [quest-score]
-# The date tag that defined the urgency of a task
+# The date tags that define the urgency of a task.
-urgency-tag = "due"
+# Might also be offset by a duration value.
+# Only the first existing tag is considered for urgency calculation.
+urgency-tags = [ "due", "t+3m" ]

 # When a task will start to be considered as urgent (in days).
 urgency-begin = 45

+# If the urgency-tag is unset on a task the urgency will be calculated by
+# adding this duration to the creation date.
+# This is useful to avoid low priority tasks being left undone forever.
+urgency-default = "3m"

 # The minimal priority.
 All lower priorities are considered unimportant.
 min-priority = "E"